 1910 – Inside-right James Stewart scored a hat-trick as we thumped Chelsea 5-1 at Anfield.
 Jack Parkinson added a brace.

-2016 – Centre-half Tiago Ilori, wingers Ryan Kent and Sheyi Ojo, left-back Joe Maguire and midfielder Kevin Stewart all made their reds bows as a very inexperienced side drew 2-2 at League Two side Exeter City in the FA Cup Third Round as Christian Benteke skippered the side for the only time.
+2016 – Winger Ryan Kent and left-back Joe Maguire played their only senior reds games, with centre-half Tiago Ilori, winger Sheyi Ojo and midfielder Kevin Stewart also debuting as a very inexperienced side drew 2-2 at League Two side Exeter City in the FA Cup Third Round as Christian Benteke skippered the side for the only time.
 We twice fell behind, but the only reds goals from forward Jerome Sinclair and left-back Brad Smith drew us level each time.

 2010 - Andrea Dossena joined SSC Napoli for €4.25m.
 He had struck twice in 31 reds games after signing from Udinese for £7m in July 2008.
 On the same day, centre-half Zak Whitbread left Millwall for Norwich City after four goals in 119 games for the Lions.

 2003 - Two late Michael Tonge strikes gave Sheffield United the first leg advantage in our Worthington Cup Semi-final at Bramall Lane, after Neil Mellor’s first senior goal had opened the scoring.
 We, of course, turned things around in the second leg, to progress to our ninth League Cup Final.

 1997 - Kevin Keegan resigned as Manager of Newcastle United for the first time.
 He had been in charge for nearly five years, guiding them to the First Division title in his first full season in charge, and then to within a whisker of the Premiership in 1996.

 2001 - Nigel Spackman was appointed First Division Barnsley’s boss.
 He was in charge for nine months before being sacked.